Cortes205/Distance-Around-the-World/README.md

 * Maven
 * Java

-To run this program, use the commands:
+To run this program, use the following commands:

 ```sh
 mvn compile